Ric-Lavers/almost-anyone/README.md

 This rails app is a two sided marketplace that allows the users to act as both 'Tour Agent' and 'Promoter'.

-As a MVP the app will ...
+As a MVP the app will allow users to place offers for upcoming tours and place tours.

-Minor version updates will add features such as ...
+Minor version updates will add features such as messaging with file transfer, alerts on offers and emails on likely tours of interest

-Major version updates will ....
+Major version updates will add more categories such as comedy acts and conference speakers.
 ___
 ## Gems